 Current plans and construction:

-The E-ELT is sometimes referred to as the Extremely Large Telescope or the ELT.
+The E-ELT has taken the name the Extremely Large Telescope

 European Extremely Large Telescope (E-ELT)

 Giant Magellan Telescope (GMT)